 In about 165, Justin was arrested for being a Christian but refused to give up his faith.
 The judge asked him, “Do you have an idea that you will go to heaven and receive some suitable rewards?”
 Justin answered, “It is not an idea that I have; it is something that I know well and hold to be most certain.”
 The judge ordered him killed.

 Have the students list ways they can participate in the Eucharistic Liturgy.

 Encourage the students to participate in religion class.

 Excerpted from Christ Our Life, by Sisters of Notre Dame of Chardon, Ohio

-Image credit: Presentation of Mary by Titian, 1538.
+Image credit: Saint Justin Martyr by unknown artist, unknown date.
 Public Domain via Wikimedia.